semgrep/semgrep/README.md

 | Migrate from deprecated APIs      | [DES is deprecated](https://semgrep.dev/editor?registry=java.lang.security.audit.crypto.des-is-deprecated), [Deprecated Flask APIs](https://semgrep.dev/editor?registry=python.flask.maintainability.deprecated.deprecated-apis), [Deprecated Bokeh APIs](https://semgrep.dev/editor?registry=python.bokeh.maintainability.deprecated.deprecated_apis) |
 | Apply automatic fixes             | [Use listenAndServeTLS](https://semgrep.dev/s/clintgibler:use-listenAndServeTLS)                                                                                                                                                                                                                                                                       |

-### Integrations
+### Extensions

-Visit [Integrations](https://semgrep.dev/docs/integrations/) to learn about Semgrep editor, commit, and CI integrations.
+Visit [Docs > Extensions](https://semgrep.dev/docs/extensions/) to learn about Semgrep in your editor or pre-commit.
 When integrated into CI and configured to scan pull requests, Semgrep will only report issues introduced by that pull request; this lets you start using Semgrep without fixing or ignoring pre-existing issues!

 ### Documentation

 Browse the full Semgrep [documentation on the website](https://semgrep.dev/docs).
-If you’re new to Semgrep, check out [Getting started](https://semgrep.dev/docs/getting-started/) or the [interactive tutorial](https://semgrep.dev/learn).
+If you’re new to Semgrep, check out [Docs > Getting started](https://semgrep.dev/docs/getting-started/) or the [interactive tutorial](https://semgrep.dev/learn).

 ### More